-Bosque del Apache National Wildlife Refuge offers many opportunities to enjoy wildlife-dependent activities, as wildlife watching, hiking, wildlife photography, and more.
+Bosque del Apache National Wildlife Refuge offers many opportunities to enjoy wildlife-dependent activities, such as wildlife watching, hiking, photography, and more.
 How to visit this place?

 Auto Tour Route – tour loop

-You’ll also find in a Bosque a series of trails that are usually short and relatively easy to hike.
-So, if you have more time it is a great idea to take some trails.
-The best and short trails are the 1.5 mile Marsh Overlook Trail, the 2 mile Rio Viejo Trail and the 0.5-mile Boardwalk Trail.
+You’ll also find a series of trails in a Bosque that are usually short and relatively easy to hike.
+So, if you have more time, taking some trails is a great idea.
+The best and short trails are the 1.5-mile Marsh Overlook Trail, the 2-mile Rio Viejo Trail, and the 0.5-mile Boardwalk Trail.